Author Archives: Richard de Crespigny

 Summary “The Uiver: A Photographic History” is the title of a forthcoming exhibition of photographs to be held from Saturday, 1st October to Sunday 13th November 2016 at the Albury Library – Museum, Albury, New South Wales, Australia.
 A .- L .-..
 B -… U ..- R .-.
 Y -.- – The Flight of the Uiver is […]

-I urge not just aspiring pilots, but all people working towards a dream to read this article (Brandon Bullhorn) Latest Update: Pilot-Less Aircraft Contents Aviation Pathways Constraints Training Options Employment Options Employment Tests & Interviews Career Development Alternate Career Aviation Industry Aircraft Life Plan Money Where From Here?
-Summary For more Information Answers to Questions […]
+I urge not just aspiring pilots, but all people working towards a dream to read this article (Brandon Bullhorn) Version 119 – October 2024 (latest update: Pilot-Less Aircraft) Contents Aviation Pathways Constraints Training Options Employment Options Employment Tests & Interviews Career Development Alternate Career Aviation Industry Aircraft Life Plan Money Where From Here?
+Summary For […]

 Vale one of the world’s greatest pilots